UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/datasets/air_pollution_pm25_no2.md

 # Air pollution datasets
->Last modified: 05 Jul 2024
+>Last modified: 10 Dec 2024

-The air pollution datasets contain continuous annual-average **nitrogen dioxide (NO2)** and **fine particulate matter (PM2.5)** exposure data, covering the **years 2010-2019** for all residential address points where a UK LLC participant has permissions in place.
+The air pollution datasets modelled by University of Leicester/City St George's, University of London contain continuous annual-average **nitrogen dioxide (NO2)** and **fine particulate matter (PM2.5)** exposure data, covering the **years 2010-2019** for all residential address points where a UK LLC participant has permissions in place.

 ## Nitrogen dioxide (NO2)
 NO2 gas is mainly produced during combustion of fossil fuels.
 Short term exposure to elevated concentrations of **NO2 can have adverse health impacts** such as inflammation of the airways and increased susceptibility to respiratory infections and allergens.
 NO2 can exacerbate symptoms of those suffering from heart or lung conditions {cite}`GOVNO2`.